tliron/opengl-3d-vision-bridge/README.md

 and many mobile and console platforms.
 However, without this library, you would need to write your graphics code in Direct3D in order to make use of 3D Vision.
-Writing the same application in both OpenGL and Direct3D is a prohibitively enormous task for most developers, and so they're left with the difficult choice between 3D Vision + Microsoft-only vs. OpenGL + cross-platform.
+Writing the same application in both OpenGL and Direct3D is a prohibitively enormous task for most developers, and so they're left with the difficult choice between 3D Vision + Microsoft-only vs. OpenGL + cross-platform but no 3D Vision.
 With this library you can have your cake and eat it!

 What this library does *not* do
 -------------------------------